mongaagam/pythonAssignment/README.md

 ## Problem Statement

-The objective of this assignment is to create a Python program that demonstrates the use of Python 3.11 features.
+The objective of this assignment is to create a Python program that uses Python 3.11 features and runs successfully in Python 3.11 but not in Python 3.8.

 The program should: